SoftwareDevEngResearch/course-projects/proposals/Nepomnyashchikh-project-proposal.md

 thermal or oil well), one can penetrate such a reservoir.
 Pressurized fluid then enters the drilling annulus where it mixes with the drilling fluid (drilling fluid is a fluid which is pumped through the drilling string into the drilling annulus to wash out the cuttings).
-That's how a two phase flow occur in the an- nulus.
+That's how a two phase flow occur in the annulus.
 Being highly pressurized, such a flow can damage the drilling facility and even kill drillers (the most prominent example is "Deep water horizon").
    Therefore, influxes need to be detected as early as possible.
 The smallest detection time can be achieved by real time multiphase flow modeling.
 Hence, a fast and reasonably accurate mathematical model of multiphase flow should be chosen from the existing pool of multiphase flow models.
 The chosen model is called drift-flux model.
-It allows for quick computation and returns sufficient- ly accurate results [1].
+It allows for quick computation and returns sufficiently accurate results [1].
    When modeling an influx, one faces a problem of phase occurrence/vanishing.
 It happens because an influx there is a single phase flow in the annulus.
 After the influx, there is a multiphase flow in the annulus.